jzisheng/Scaled-Self-Driving-Car/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 This project is a fork of the original donkeycar, with modifications.
-As of right now the project is still under development

 #### Installing